bluesea-fish/pyFileCompare/README.md

 pyFileCompare
 =============

-A Simple Python Text File Comparer
+A Simple Text File Comparer script written in Python.